To the Members

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186

 There were no loans and guarantees given by the Company falling under Section 186 ofthe Companies Act 2013.
-Particulars of investments covered under Section 186 forms partof the notes on financial statements provided in this Annual Report.
+Particulars of investments covered under Section 186 form part ofthe notes on financial statements are provided in this Annual Report.

 DETAILS OF DIRECTORS AND KEY MANAGERIAL PERSONNEL

-Appointments and Resignations
+Appointments Resignations and Changes:

-As per provisions of the Companies Act 2013 Shri.
-C. Sathyan is liable to retire byrotation at the ensuing Annual General Meeting and being eligible offers himself forre-appointment.
-The Board of Directors recommends his re-appointment.
+As per the provisions of the Companies Act 2013 Shri.
+C. Sathyan Executive Directorand Shri.
+K.S.
+Thanarajan Non-Executive Non-Independent Director are liable to retire byrotation at the ensuing Annual General Meeting and being eligible offer themselves forre-appointment.
+The Board of Directors recommends their re-appointment.

 DECLARATION BY INDEPENDENT DIRECTORS

 The Company has received declarations from all its Independent Directors that they meetthe criteria of Independence as laid down under section 149(6) of the Companies Act 2013and Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 in respect of the financial year ended March 312019.

 BUSINESS RESPONSIBILITY REPORT

-Your Company being among the top 500 entities based on market capitalisation has topresent the Business Responsibility Report as required under Regulation 34 (2) (1) of theSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015.
-The Business Responsibility Report forming part of this Annual Reportelaborates on principles as prescribed by SEBI vide its Circular CIR/CFD/CMD/10/2015 datedNovember 04 2015.
+Your Company being among the top 500 entities based on market capitalisation has topresent the Business Responsibility Report as required under Regulation 34 (2) (f) of theSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015.
+The Business Responsibility Report forming part of this Annual Reportelaborates the principles as prescribed by SEBI vide its Circular CIR/CFD/CMD/10/2015dated November 042015.

-BOARD MEETINGS HELD DURING THE FINANCIAL YEAR During the year eight (8) Board Meetingswere convened and held thedetails of which are given in the Corporate Governance Report.
-The intervening gap betweenthe Meetings was within the period prescribed under theCompanies Act 2013.
+During the year under review five (5) Board Meetings were convened and held thedetails of which are given in the Corporate Governance Report.
+The intervening gap betweenthe Meetings was within the time period prescribed under the Companies Act 2013.

-The primary four committees of the Board are Audit Committee Nomination andRemuneration Committee Stakeholders' Relationship Committee and Corporate SocialResponsibility Committee.
-Other than above said primary committees the Board also has thefollowing additional committees viz.
-Sub Committee Share Transfer Committee RiskManagement Committee and Core Committee.
-A detailed note on the committees is providedunder the Corporate Governance Report forming part of thisBoard's Report.
-The Compositionof the Primary Committees and their meeting dates aregiven below:
+The primary five committees of the Board are Audit Committee Nomination andRemuneration Committee Stakeholders' Relationship Committee Corporate SocialResponsibility Committee and Risk Management Committee.
+Other than the above said primarycommittees the Board has the following additional committees also viz.
+Sub-CommitteeShare Transfer Committee Core Committee and Rights Issue Committee.
+A detailed note onthe committees is provided under the Corporate Governance Report forming part of thisBoard's Report.
+The composition of the Primary Committees as of 31 st March 2019(including the changes effected up to the date of this report) and their meeting dates aregiven below:

 |NAME OF THE COMMITTEE ||COMPOSITION ||DETAILS OF MEETINGS HELD DURING THE YEAR |

-Details of recommendations of Audit Committee which were not accepted by the Boardalong with reasons
+Details of recommendations of Audit Committee which were not accepted by the boardalong with reasons

 DETAILS OF POLICIES DEVELOPED BY THE COMPANY